Identification, Images, & Information

 Species abbreviatus (Diaprepes Root Weevil)

-polyphagous; larvae feed on roots, adults on foliage of citrus trees (esp. oranges in TX) and a wide range of other plants
+Food highly polyphagous; larvae feed on roots, adults on foliage of citrus trees (esp. oranges in TX) and almost 300 other plant species (1)

-Major pest of citrus crops: Larvae feed on the roots in the soil, and will often girdle the taproot, which may kill the plant and provide an avenue for Phythophora infections.
+Remarks Major pest of citrus crops: larvae often girdle the taproot, which may kill the plant and provide an avenue for Phythophora infections.
 A single larva can kill young hosts while several larvae can cause serious decline of older, established hosts.
-A female can produce over 20,000 adults in four years.

 Woodruff R.E.
 (1985) Citrus weevils in Florida and the West Indies: preliminary report on systematics, biology, and distribution (Coleoptera: Curculionidae).
 Fla.
 Entomol.
 68(3): 370-379.
 Full text